wkumari/draft-livingood-dnsop-negative-trust-anchors/README.md

    time.
 It is inappropriate to use Internet-Drafts as reference material or to cite them other than as "work in progress."

-   This Internet-Draft will expire on June 18, 2015.
+   This Internet-Draft will expire on September 5, 2015.

-Ebersman, et al.          Expires June 18, 2015                 [Page 1]
+Ebersman, et al.        Expires September 5, 2015               [Page 1]

-Internet-Draft        DNSSEC Negative Trust Anchors        December 2014
+Internet-Draft        DNSSEC Negative Trust Anchors           March 2015

 Copyright Notice

-   Copyright (c) 2014 IETF Trust and the persons identified as the document authors.
+   Copyright (c) 2015 IETF Trust and the persons identified as the document authors.
 All rights reserved.

    This document is subject to BCP 78 and the IETF Trust's Legal